 Now over two decades old WordPress is still sweeping the Internet for a fast SEO-based way to build a website.
 By far it’s the world’s most popular content management system.
 Like anything on the Internet, the more popular it is, the more hackers will poke at it to see what can happen.
 More than any other type of site, you need to make sure your WordPress is secure and updated often!
 Once it’s hacked, it’s game over, and a new site with new files will need to be added.
 Some credible places are even saying 70% of WordPress sites are vulnerable.
 And other sources like Forbs and Securi are saying over 30,000 WordPress sites are hacked a day.
 We’re not trying to scare you away from WordPress, the truth is we love it and use it on at least five of our websites.
 We just want to emphasize how important it is to secure WordPress as much as possible.

-With that said, here is the top 5 things you can do to secure your WordPress blog right now.
-There is no links to WordPress plug ins because they change often and we don’t want to send you to an outdated plugin.
+With that said, here are the top 5 things you can do to secure your WordPress blog right now.
+There is no links to WordPress plug-ins because they change often and we don’t want to send you to an outdated plugin.
 Just search from your addon section in your WordPress and find the best plugin at the time you are reading this.